-- As with the e-commerce sites, it can be difficult to tell if you’re working with a first class factory, a small factory with limited equipment and capabilities, a trading company or a scam artist.
+- When you try to just google factories from China, you have no way of knowing what is legitimate.
+Many fraudulent companies will have fake reviews posted to help make it seem like they are legitimate.
+It can be difficult to tell if you’re working with a first class factory, a small factory with limited equipment and capabilities, a trading company or worse a scam artist.

-This is a hit or miss proposition at best, and again, you won’t know if the Chinese vendor can do what they promise until later.
-Years ago I gave an Asian supplier I met at a trade show a chance at quoting an order.
-Their booth was professionally done, and their personnel spoke good English.
-First impressions are a big deal in Western countries so I thought it would be worth giving them a try.
+This is a hit or miss way of finding suppliers at best, and again, you won’t know if the Chinese vendor can do what they promise until later.
+I gave an Asian supplier I met at a trade show a chance at quoting an order.
+Their booth was professionally done, and their staff spoke English well.
+My first impressions of them were that they knew what they were doing.
+I decided to give them a shot.

 The experience was a nightmare.
-After they submitted their quote, which was competitive, the customer signaled they were ready to place an order.
+After they submitted their quote, which was competitive, we were ready to move forward with an order with them for our customer.
 I asked the supplier to confirm their prices once more to make sure there were no issues – and they doubled the prices of both the parts and tooling.

-Finding a trustworthy, qualified factory requires knowledge of the business culture, the potholes to avoid, and how and where to look for find a good factory.
+Finding a trustworthy, qualified factory requires knowledge of the business culture, the potholes to avoid, and how and where to look to find a good factory.

 The Advantages of Using a Professional China Sourcing Agent

 A professional China Sourcing Agent resolves all the problems noted above, and more.
-Sourcing agents have spent years traveling to China, learned the business culture, and, most importantly, built solid relationships.
+Good sourcing agents will have spent years traveling to China, learned the business culture, and, most importantly, built solid relationships.
 The Chinese call these influential relationships guanxi, and they’re critical to getting business done there.

 In the process of looking for a factory in China, many forget that business is a two way street.
 Just as you’re evaluating the manufacturer in China for their capabilities and trustworthiness, so they are taking a look at you to determine if they want to do business with you.
 How you present yourself, your company, and your project to them can be just as important as how they present themselves to you.

 An experienced, professional sourcing agent will look at your project before submitting it to a quote to China.
 If your drawings or prototype isn’t production ready, they will work with you to get them right to avoid problems in the future.
-Our U.S.-based engineer can look at your product and help you create drawings and prototypes that factory in China needs to manufacture it.
+Our U.S. based engineers can look at your product and help you create drawings and prototypes that a factory in China needs to manufacture it.
 This saves you the hassle of trying to find an engineer and prototype company on your own.

 If anything goes wrong (which, we work hard to avoid), they will insure that any defective product is replaced.
 Without the guanxi a China sourcing agent provides, the chances of the factory disappearing, should there be a problem with defective product, ratchet up considerably.